-Disease incidence was 3.9% (305/7,691 vines) in 2014, 6.0% (461/7,686 vines) in 2015 and 7.1% (547/7,679 vines) in 2016 throughout the entire 5-acre Cabernet franc vineyard in California.
-This result revealed an overall 2.1% and 1.1% increase in disease incidence in 2014-2015 and 2015-2016, respectively.
+Disease incidence was 4% (305/7,691 vines) in 2014, 6% (461/7,686 vines) in 2015, 7% (547/7,679 vines) in 2016, and 9% (696/7,670 vines) throughout the entire 5-acre Cabernet franc vineyard in California.
+This result revealed an overall 1-2% increase in disease incidence in 2014-2017, respectively.
 The magnitude of the annual increase in number of symptomatic vines was most substantial in the section of the vineyard adjacent to the riparian habitat (Fig. 1).
 Plotting disease incidence along the long axis of the vineyard for each year highlighted two major points: i) the absolute magnitude of increase in red blotch incidence was greater between 2014 and 2015 (2.1%) than between 2015 and 2016 (1.1%), and ii) the annual increase in incidence was primarily localized to the section of the vineyard nearest the riparian area (Fig. 1).
-In this section, disease incidence increased by 16% from 2014 to 2015, and 4.8% from 2015 to 2016 (Cieniewicz et al., 2017b).
+In this section, disease incidence increased by 16% from 2014 to 2015, 4.8% from 2015 to 2016, and 12% from 2016 to 2017 (Cieniewicz et al., 2017b).

 Figure 1.
-Spatial pattern of diseased vines over a three-year period (2014-2016) in a 5-acre Cabernet franc vineyard affected by red blotch in California. (a) Gray shaded area delineating the area included in Spatial Analysis by Distance IndicEs (SADIE) and Monte Carlo Markov Chain spatiotemporal analysis. (b) Annual disease incidence plotted over the long axis in 5-vine panel increments.
+Spatial pattern of diseased vines over a four-year period (2014-2017) in a 5-acre Cabernet franc vineyard affected by red blotch in California. (a) Colored cells indicate diseased vines in 2014 (red), 2015 (green), 2016 (blue) and 2017 (purple). (b) Annual disease incidence plotted over the long axis in 5-vine panel increments.

-Similar work in a Merlot vineyard in New York provided no evidence of GRBV spread from 2014 to 2016 (data not shown).
+Similar work in a Merlot vineyard in New York provided no evidence of GRBV spread from 2014 to 2017 (data not shown).
 These findings suggested that a vector does not exist in the New York vineyard ecosystem or it eventually exists but at a very low population density or it exists but does not visit the vineyard.
 Alternatively, the plant protection program used by the vineyard manager in New York is effective at reducing the vector population.

-In the Cabernet franc vineyard in California, ordinary runs analysis indicated a significant aggregation ($Z_u \le -1.64$) of diseased vines in at least two of the three years in rows 16, 21-33, 35, and 38, as well as randomly distributed diseased vines in the remaining rows.
+In the Cabernet franc vineyard in California, ordinary runs analysis indicated a significant aggregation ( $Z_u \leq -1.64$ ) of diseased vines in at least two of the three years in rows 16, 21-33, 35, and 38, as well as randomly distributed diseased vines in the remaining rows.
 Aggregation was observed in 23%, 36%, and 39% of the rows in 2014, 2015, and 2016, respectively.
 The level of aggregation of diseased vines, as indicated by the magnitude of the Z-statistic, was higher in rows 21 through 33 than in the other rows analyzed (Fig. 2).
-Based on the results of ordinary runs analysis, the spatial pattern of diseased vines in rows 21 through 33 was selected for analysis using SADIE (Fig. 1a, gray shaded area).
+Based on the results of ordinary runs analysis, the spatial pattern of diseased vines in rows 21 through 33 was selected for analysis using SADIE.

 Figure 2.
 Z-statistics derived from testing for spatial aggregation of grapevine red blotch virus diseased vines within rows using ordinary runs analysis of a 2-hectare Cabernet franc vineyard in California.
 Ordinary runs analysis was only implemented if disease incidence within an individual row was greater than 5%.
-Spatial aggregation of diseased vines was concluded if the Z_u was less than or equal to -1.64 (yellow horizontal dotted line).
+Spatial aggregation of diseased vines was concluded if the $Z_u$ was less than or equal to -1.64 (yellow horizontal dotted line).